Dwolla/dwolla-v2-kotlin/README.md

 ## Feedback

-If you have any feedback feel free to reach out to us or [create an issue](https://github.com/Dwolla/dwolla-v2-kotlin/issues).
+If you have any feedback please [reach out](https://discuss.dwolla.com/) to us or [create an issue](https://github.com/Dwolla/dwolla-v2-kotlin/issues).

 ## Changelog